JiJiHu/DNN-MF/README.md

 # DNN-MF

-This work combined Artificial Neural Network (ANN) with molecular fingerprints (MF) to develop models to predict the OH• radical rate constants of 593 organic contaminants.
+This work combined Deep Neural Network (DNN) with molecular fingerprints (MF) to develop models to predict the OH• radical rate constants of 593 organic contaminants.

 ![image](figure.jpg)